 He pursued his formal art education at the Burnley School of Professional Art in Seattle and later moved to New York City in the late 70s.
 He has worked in many mediums—oils, pastels, and watercolors on a multitude of surfaces: canvas, paper, and wood.

 Mirabelli has exhibited extensively in both solo and group juried shows.
 Private collectors throughout the US have acquired his work.
 He has served as a guest lecturer and juror for many art organizations and competitions.
-Mirabelli is a member of the Edward Hopper House and has been a past associate member of the Northeast Watercolor Society, a member of the Catskill Art Society and the Kent Art Association, and a sustaining associate member of the American Watercolor Society.
+Mirabelli is a member of the Salmagundi Club, New York, NY; the Edward Hopper House, Nyack, NY; and the Garrison Art Center, Garrison, NY.
+He has been a past associate member of the Northeast Watercolor Society, a member of the Catskill Art Society and the Kent Art Association, and a sustaining associate member of the American Watercolor Society.